Huntare519/crypto-word-cloud/README.md

    - make sure your chrome versions match, or it will ruin everything
 3. Run `pip install -r /path/to/requirements.txt` to get all the packages you may need.

+# Troubleshoot

+After long periods of inactivity, the ChromeDriver may be out of date.
+You can use the following cmd to update it: `brew reinstall --cask chromedriver`.
+Them, check the version with `chromedriver -v`.
+If you are on Mac, it will most likely be blocked.
+Go to System Preferences -> Security & Privacy and **allow** chromedriver.

 # Contribute